 Nobody shows you the demo where the AI recommends candidates who are clearly wrong.
 Nobody shows you the integration that half-works, syncing names and emails but losing custom fields and notes.
 Nobody shows you the recruiter who's been using the tool for three months and still copy-pastes between systems because the workflow doesn't match how they actually work.

-They spent four months trying to make it work before quietly returning to their old process.
+Companies spend months trying to make it work before quietly returning to their old processes.

-"I would have asked different questions."
-She stirred a latte she never drank.
-"We asked all the standard stuff—features, integrations, security, references.
-What we didn't ask is who at the reference companies actually uses the tool every day.
-Turns out our references were talking to project sponsors and executives.
-People who'd bought the thing, not people who worked in it."
+As documented in Gartner's post-implementation reviews: organizations ask all the standard stuff—features, integrations, security, references.
+What they don't ask is who at the reference companies actually uses the tool every day.
+References are talking to project sponsors and executives.
+People who bought the thing, not people who worked in it.

-She'd since talked to frontline recruiters at those reference companies.
-The picture was different.
-One admitted they'd mostly abandoned the platform for high-skill roles because the AI kept surfacing the same candidates.
-Another said the tool worked great "if you don't mind spending twenty minutes per candidate fixing what it gets wrong."
+The frontline recruiter perspective tells a different story.
+G2 reviews reveal that organizations often abandon platforms for high-skill roles because the AI keeps surfacing the same candidates.
+Others note the tool works great "if you don't mind spending twenty minutes per candidate fixing what it gets wrong."

-"References lie," Sarah said flatly.
-"Not on purpose.
-But the executives who sponsor these deals have reputations invested in success.
+The uncomfortable truth about references: executives who sponsor these deals have reputations invested in success.
 They're not going to tell you it's not working.
 They don't even know it's not working.
 They see dashboards and metrics.
-They don't see recruiters working around the system."
+They don't see recruiters working around the system.

 One thing that genuinely confused me as I talked to more companies: people kept buying the wrong type of tool.